Keio University

 The Message to "Cross the Sea"

 Turning back, how is modern Japan?
 Even in the 21st century, it must be said that Japan is lagging behind in the world, especially from the perspective of the gender gap.
 Even comparing within Asia alone, the current situation is that Japan is a follower, not a leader.
-Why is it so difficult for Japanese women to participate in decision-making levels in Japan's political and economic activities, and in higher education institutions such as universities, and why is their proportion so remarkably low?
+Why is it so difficult for Japanese women to participate in the decision-making layers of Japan's political and economic activities, and in higher education institutions such as universities, and why is their proportion so remarkably low?

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are those at the time of publication.